openpracticelibrary/openpracticelibrary/src/pages/practice/rapid-value-stream-mapping.md

   ## 2. Add Activities

   This visualizes the work.
-The goal is to capture the reality of what actually happens, not what *should* happen.\
+The goal is to capture the reality of what actually happens, not what *should* happen.
+Write out a short title for each activity in the flow on individual post-its, and lay them out in a complete, end-to-end flow of the flow of work.\

   \